-Market intelligence refers to the ongoing collection and analysis of data related to a brand’s markets, customers, and competition in order to gain a holistic knowledge of the overall marketplace.
-Brands use market intelligence data to guide decision-making in all areas of their business, from product development to marketing campaigns and so much more.
+Market intelligence is information gathered by a company about its market, customers, and competition in order to gain a holistic knowledge of the overall marketplace.
+Brands use market intelligence data to guide decision-making in all areas of their businesses, from product development to marketing campaigns to their entire go-to-market strategy.

-Market intelligence involves two primary data types– external data and internal data.
-External data is readily-available information a business can gather through research.
-Examples include:
+Market intelligence involves two primary data types: external and internal data.
+External data is readily available information collected through research.
+Some examples include:

-Monitor online conversations between customers and prospects to uncover important information related to your brand and industry.
-Whether you use a social listening tool or track important topics manually, this process can help you gauge the public perception of your brand and products.
+Social Listening: Monitor online conversations between customers and prospects to uncover important information related to your brand and industry.
+Whether you use a social listening tool or track important topics manually, this process can help gauge public perception of your brand and products.

-On the other hand, internal data refers to data a company generates and maintains on its own.
-This type of data is not readily available for public consumption.
+Internal data refers to intelligence that a company generates and maintains on its own.
+This type of data is not meant or public consumption.
 Examples include:

-A business’s internal customer or contact database contains information obtained through various marketing channels, such as email subscriptions or landing page signups.
+Customer Relationship Management (CRM) Data: Leverage information in your internal customer or contact database, which pulls data from various marketing channels, such as email subscriptions or landing page signups.

-Each of these data types can be useful on their own – but market intelligence involves combining them to create a 360-view of your market.
+Each of these data types can be useful on their own, but market intelligence involves combining them to create a 360-degree view of your market.

 Market intelligence, on the other hand, is the ongoing process of data analysis for the purpose of maintaining a well-rounded understanding of the broader market.
 In short, market intelligence is not a one-off marketing tactic or campaign– it’s a tool or process that enables long-term business growth across all marketing channels and concentrations.